 “The limitation of science does not lie in science itself but in the scientist.“*

-As long as the scientist in not conscious of his own limitation he only makes use of a fraction of his possibilities to explore and penetrate the deep foundation of all being.
-Normally the scientist thirsting for knowledge does not know that he is not exploring for his own sake but as an instrument of a higher will.
+As long as the scientist is not conscious of his own limitation he only makes use of a fraction of his possibilities to explore and penetrate the deep foundation of all Being.
+Normally the scientist who is thirsting for knowledge does not know that he is not exploring for his own sake but as an instrument of a higher will.

 * Quotations from OM C. Parkin